defencedog/radxazero3E/First_Start_Install.md

 - ttydBridge
 - Btop
 - Glances
 - Jellyfin (from default CasaOS store its RKMPP support produce better results.
-Please read Rockchip [VPU enabling instructions](https://jellyfin.org/docs/general/administration/hardware-acceleration/rockchip/))
+Please read Rockchip [VPU enabling instructions](https://jellyfin.org/docs/general/administration/hardware-acceleration/rockchip/)) Remember to add x4 devices.  `/dev/mali0` is not present on RK3566 also remember to create `99-rk-device-permissions.rules` as written in instructions.
 ### sist2
 Its an an advance file searcher / indexer.
 Had to be manually installed in CasaOS.
 My [instructions with image](https://github.com/simon987/sist2/issues/499#issue-2583469960)